-Absent additional discrete items for the remainder of the year, we expect our annual effective tax rate, excluding the transition tax and the revaluation of our deferred tax assets and liabilities as described above, will approximate 23% for 2018.
+Absent additional discrete items for the remainder of the year, we expect our annual effective tax rate, excluding the transition tax and the revaluation of our deferred tax assets and liabilities related to the enactment of the U.S. Tax Act as described above, will approximate 23% for 2018.